artsmf/blog/content/blog/finding-inspiration.md

 You can create some beautiful washes with thin layers of crayon activated with water or opaque layers with thicker layers.
 Using the crayons with water creates a flat, almost gouache-like surface.
 You can burnish and blend them dry, which leaves the waxy layer intact for a glossier texture.

 ### How do I plan to use this medium?
-Throughout this month, I have videos exploring different techniques with this medium alone and in combination with other media, like gouache, color pencils, and ink, as I make illustrations for Drawtober (see below).
+Throughout this month, I have videos exploring different techniques with this medium alone and in combination with other media, like gouache, color pencils, and ink.
 These videos drop every Thursday.

 #### Supplies I’ll be using
 * Neocolor II Watersoluble Crayons